JSON functions

 jsonb_extract_path

-is the path elements that specify the location of the desired sub-object in the JSON structure.
-Multiple path elements can be provided as separate arguments.jsonb_extract_path_text
+from_jsonis the input JSON value from which to extract the sub-object.path_elemsis the path elements that specify the location of the desired sub-object in the JSON structure.
+Multiple path elements can be provided as separate arguments.

 jsonb_object_keys